l-lyl/yuli-liu.github.io/_pages/about.md

 ======
 [2025-02] I will serve as Area Chair for [ACM MM 2025](https://acmmm2025.org/).

-[2025-02] Our paper "Diversity-Promoting Recommendation with Dual-Objective Optimization and Dual Consideration" is accepted by [Transactions on Knowledge and Data Engineering](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=69).
+[2025-02] Our paper "Diversity-Promoting Recommendation with Dual-Objective Optimization and Dual Consideration" is accepted by [IEEE Transactions on Knowledge and Data Engineering](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=69).

-[2024-11] A solo paper "Signed Latent Factors for Spamming Activity Detection" is accepted by [Transactions on Information Forensics & Security](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=10206).
+[2024-11] A solo paper "Signed Latent Factors for Spamming Activity Detection" is accepted by [IEEE Transactions on Information Forensics & Security](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=10206).

 [2024-10] A solo paper "A Generative and Discriminative Model for Diversity-Promoting Recommendation" is accepted by [Information Systems](https://www.sciencedirect.com/journal/information-systems).